 • Recommended Wood: Post oak or pecan

-1. Select Your Brisket: Choose a high-quality whole “full packer” cut (USDA Prime recommended).
-Plan for 1 pound of raw untrimmed brisket per person.
+1. Select Your Brisket: Choose a high-quality “full packer” whole cut which includes both the flat and the point.
+USDA Prime grade is recommended.
+For planning by size, aim for 1 pound of raw untrimmed brisket per person.

 Learn more about where and how to buy brisket

 3. Season the Brisket: Use a 50:50 ratio of kosher salt and 16 mesh coarse ground black pepper.
-Season generously on all sides.
-Let sit at room temperature for 1 hour before cooking.
+Season all sides generously, and let it sit out at room temperature for 1 hour before cooking.
 Insert a probe thermometer in the thickest part of the brisket flat.

-4. Smoke the Brisket: Place fat side down in a preheated 225°F to 275°F smoker, with the point closest to the heat source.
-Use post oak or preferred wood for smoke.
+4. Smoke the Brisket: Place fat side towards the hottest part of your smoker (usually facing up) in a preheated 225°F to 275°F smokert.
+Use post oak or your preferred wood for smoke.

-5. Wrap at 165°F: When the bark is formed and the internal temp reaches 165°F (about 4-6 hours in), wrap it tightly in butcher paper or foil.
-Continue cooking until the internal temp of the flat reaches 203°F-206°F. At this point, the meat should feel very tender (with a probe) and flexible.
-Verify with a probe thermometer, which should easily go into the meat without resistance.
+5. Wrap it: When the bark is formed and the internal temp reaches around 165-175°F (about 4-6 hours in), wrap it tightly in butcher paper or aluminum foil.
+Place it back in the smoker and continue cooking until the internal temp of the flat becomes “probe tender,” between 203°F-206°F.

-6. Rest: Remove the brisket from smoker and rest for at least 1 hour, but preferably 2 hours, keeping it wrapped.
-Tip: Place it in a towel-lined cooler to keep warm.
+6. Rest: Remove the brisket from smoker and rest for at least 1 hour, but preferably 2 hours, keeping it wrapped and placed in a towel-lined cooler to keep warm.

-7. Slice: Separate point from flat, then slice each against its grain into 1/4″ thick slices for tender bites.
+7. Slice: Separate the point from flat muscle, then slice to serve, slicing against grain into 1/4″ thick slices.
 This is my favorite brisket slicing knife.

 8. Serve: Enjoy with your favorite side dishes for brisket.